 They have free WiFi, with the network details and password on a sign on the wall by the bar.
 According to the 2017 Good Beer Guide, there's a quiz night on Thursdays and live music on Saturdays.

 Kake's verdict: Although the food was disappointing, I liked it here and would come back.

 Dog-friendliness: According to their website as of September 2016, they're dog friendly.

 Child-friendliness: There's a pull-down nappy change table in one of the ladies' cubicles, but nothing in the gents'.
 They have a small children's menu photo with only one vegetarian option.

 Accessibility: No steps to get in, but access is fairly narrow.
-There's a step to the ladies' toilet, but no steps to the gents' (although the top of the doorway on the way is very low).
+There's a step just inside the door to the ladies' toilet, but no steps to the gents' (although the top of the doorway on the way is very low).

 - Photos of the menu as of October 2018: 1, 2, 3